...

 Faith (she/her) is an actor, director, teaching artist, playwright, and choreographer in the greater Seattle area for the past 40 plus years, and joins Black Nativity creative team this season as Associate Director.
 In this role, Faith will oversee the re-mount of Director Valerie Curtis-Newton’s vision and staging of the production.
 Faith has been an actor, director, teaching artist, playwright, and choreographer in the greater Seattle area for the past 40 plus years, and she made her Intiman debut in The Lion Tells His Tale in 2024.
 Past favorite stage credits include: My Heart Is The Drum and Once On This Island (Village Theater): Annie (The 5th Avenue Theater); Doubt, Jane Eyre The Musical, A Night With The Russells: The Legacy of Us (Taproot Theater); Grand Concourse and Slip/Shot (Seattle Public Theater) Picnic (Re’Act Theater).

-Photos of Black Nativity
+Photos of the Show

 Meet our Producing Partner